xinshiatubc/kivy-audio-player/README.md

 python -m pip install kivy
 ```

 That’s it.
-You should now be able to import kivy in Python
+You should now be able to import kivy in Python.

 ## Installing Other Dependencies

-1. Install Librosa for waveform plotting
+1. Install Librosa for waveform plotting:

 ```
 pip install librosa
 ```

 2. Install matplotlib custom widget.
-Make sure you have Kivy Garden installed
+Make sure you have Kivy Garden installed:

 ```
 pip install kivy-garden
 ```
-Install matplotlib garden package
+Install matplotlib garden package:
 ```
 garden install matplotlib
 ```
-3. Ensure you have matplotlib installed
+3. Ensure you have matplotlib installed:
 ```
 python -m pip install matplotlib
 ```